std.vector and the generic std.map

 @import std.map@import std.functional.maybe

-func main() -> int32 { m: *Map<int64> = alloc(map_new()) map_put(m, "one", 1) map_put(m, "two", 2) map_put(m, "two", 22) // overwrites, len stays 2 println(map_len(m)) // 2 println(unwrap_or(map_get(m, "two"), 0)) // 22 println(unwrap_or(map_get(m, "ten"), 0)) // 0 if map_has(m, "one") { println("one is present") } map_free(m) free(m) return 0}Instead of unwrap_or, you can match on the result directly.
+func main() -> int32 { m: *Map<string, int64> = alloc(map_new()) map_put(m, "one", 1) map_put(m, "two", 2) map_put(m, "two", 22) // overwrites, len stays 2 println(map_len(m)) // 2 println(unwrap_or(map_get(m, "two"), 0)) // 22 println(unwrap_or(map_get(m, "ten"), 0)) // 0 if map_has(m, "one") { println("one is present") } map_free(m) free(m) return 0}The annotation on m is what pins K and V; map_new() takes no arguments to infer them from.
+Every call below it reads both parameters off the map you hand it.

 @paradigm procedural